 8. Leadership

 As an attorney, you’re often required to lead a team.
-If you have experience leading a team, you can prove that you’re capable of leading a team.
+If you have experience leading a group, you can prove that you can lead a team.

 9. Marketing

 Many attorneys are required to market themselves and their work.
-If you have experience marketing yourself and your work, you can prove that you’re capable of marketing yourself and your work.
+If you have experience selling yourself and your work, you can prove that you can sell yourself and your work.

 10. Public speaking